Mizoram Women's League

-The Mizoram Women's League, (also known as MN Enterprise MFA Women's League for sponsorship reasons), is the top division of women's football league in the Indian state of Mizoram.
+The Mizoram Women's League, (also known as MBOCWWB MFA Women's League for sponsorship reasons), is the top division of women's football league in the Indian state of Mizoram.
 The league is organised by the Mizoram Football Association (MFA), the official football governing body of the state.

 The inaugural season was held in 2019 and was won by ITI Veng.

 Venue

-The matches are held at the Lammual Stadium.
+The matches are held at the stadiums in Aizawl such as Lammual Stadium, Chite Veng Playground.

 Clubs

-2024–25 season
+Current season

-The teams participating in the 2024–25 season:
+The teams participating in the 2025–26 season: